yassinefarich/PyNumSeqGenerator/README.md

 # Python String sequence number generator Module
-Python's module for generating sequnence numbers .
+Python's module for generating sequence numbers .

 You can use the module to generate string list that include sequential numbers